In your story are there times where someone has been taken from you? Maybe your partner left, or someone you were close to passed unexpectedly?

 I very much connected with the story of Matilda.
 In this humorous fictional story, it takes the reader through the life events of a child who has two parents physically present in the home, but they are so caught up in their image that she was left alone to figure life out.
 I like her sassy attitude as she learns to pay them back with her brilliant mind and internal fire, anger and healthy rebellion!

-As I recognized my residence with this story, and as I read more about Complex PTSD, I realized that my parents weren’t there for me when I was crying.
+As I recognized its resonance within my own story, and as I read more about Complex PTSD, I realized that my parents weren’t there for me when I was crying.
 I don’t remember them sitting with me while I was yelling (as a small child).
 As a child I did not rebel, but as an adult I recognized that I didn’t want to keep up with the patterns that had been modeled to me.
 I needed to let their patterns go, in order to invite new ways of being.

 Boldly I will say, stifled emotions lead to my disease (like my chronic pain).